Uk0106/Reddit-Sentiment-Analysis/README.md

 1. Using web scrapping tools, data from Reddit (https://www.reddit.com/r/Anxiety/) is extracted.
 2. A database of only 500 sentences from the body of the reddit posts is created.
+3. A training dataset from first 200 sentences and testing from remaining sentences is created.
-3. First 200 sentences from the database are annotated with 0-1 indicators.
+4. Sentences from train dataset are annotated with 0-1 indicators.
 0 means not anxious, and 1 means anxious.
-4. 4 different models that learns on the annotated portion of the database are built.
+5. 4 different models that learns on the annotated portion of the database are built.
    Algorithms used are:
    1. Random Forest Classifier
    2. Logistic Regression